 Rectal bleeding is the most prominent symptom of PAP.
-Consequently, one needs to be wary of other crucial etiologies behind bleeding per rectum.
-The same can be segregated as per the degree of rectal bleeding as follows:
+Consequently, one needs to be wary of other crucial etiologies behind rectal bleeding.
+The same can be segregated by the degree of rectal bleeding as follows:

 |Extent of rectal bleeding||Implicit diagnosis|